Disclaimer: Anything recognisable does not belong to me. Story is based on the books by JKR and inspired by other writers of this genre.

 He pushed his emotions away with brutal force.
 He couldn't afford a breakdown right now.
 He had work to do, a lot of work, knowing instinctively that this was the only time he was going to be allowed to do it unobserved in the near future.
 His breathing evened out, his face turned into a blank mask he knew, though he had no mirror to see it.

 Who then?
 Malfoy?
-He could not help laughing, envisioning the scene in his mind, Malfoy's face included.
+He could not help laughing, envisioning the scene in his mind, Malfoy's face in particular.
 Suddenly his laughter died almost choking him.

 Of course!
 Neville!